matansel/geometric_L1_norm/README.md

 <img src="imgs/IRLS_michael.png" width="900px"/>

-Error analysis of different discretizations of the L1 norm.
+Error analysis of different discretizations of the L1 norm:
 <img src="imgs/error_analysis.png" width="900px"/>

 Weight computation (for more details - read the <a href="https://arxiv.org/pdf/1609.05434">paper</a>).